websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-your-pages-friendly-url.md

 Alternatively, you can access individual Page settings by navigating to the Page you want to customize and clicking on the *Configure Page* button (![Configure Page Button](../../../images/icon-cog.png)) at the top right of the *Application Bar*.

 In the General tab, use the *Friendly URL* field to enter a new URL for the Page.
-If you would like to set a localized URL, click on the *Language Flag* and select your desired language.
+To set a localized URL, click on the *Language Flag* and select your desired language.
 When finished, click *Save*.

 ![Use the Friendly URL field to set a Page's custom URL.](./configuring-your-pages-friendly-url/images/02.png)